 Titus Flavius was born on December 30th, 39 CE in Rome as Titus Flavius Sabinus Vespasianus.
 He was the son of the emperor Vespasian and Domitilla the Elder.
-Older brother of Domitian and Domitilla the Yougher.
+Older brother of Domitian and Domitilla the Younger.

-In childhood, he grew up with son of emperor Claudius and Messalina – Britannicus and miraculously escaped the death when Britannicus was poisoned by Nero.
+In childhood, he grew up with the son of emperor Claudius and Messalina – Britannicus and miraculously escaped death when Britannicus was poisoned by Nero.
 Titus drank only a small sip of the dish given to them and he suffered for a long time.
 Vespasian from the beginning prepared his son to rule, entrusting him with numerous military and administrative duties.
 In 57 CE he was enlisted in one of the Rhine legions, where he served as a tribune.
-In the year 59 CE he returned to Rome, where he began studying law.
-In the East he stayed from June 66 to June 71 CE.
+In the year 59 CE, he returned to Rome, where he began studying law.
+In the East, he stayed from June 66 to June 71 CE.
 From 67 CE together with Vespasian he suppressed the Jewish uprising in Palestine.

 From 69 CE he carried out his own actions, once Vespasian was declared the emperor in Alexandria.
 Titus ended the Jewish war (66-70 CE) by taking and destroying Jerusalem.
 In the initial stage of the siege operations, he was cut off from the escort and was almost taken prisoner.
 Neither Titus nor his father, Vespasian, took the title of Iudaicus (“Jewish”) probably in order not to annoy the Jewish Diaspora.
 During the reign of his father, he was the prefect of the pretorians and, as Suetonius writes, he became famous for his ruthlessness.
-He ordered the murder of the former commander of Vitellius – Aulus Cecina, who was opponent of father.
+He ordered the murder of the former commander of Vitellius – Aulus Cecina, who was an opponent of his father.

 When his father died, it became clear that he would become the new emperor.
 There was a fear that he would be the second Nero.
 However, this conviction was brief.
 After taking the throne, he proved to be a gentle and forgiving ruler.
 Suetonius calls him “love and delight of the human race” (amor et deliciae generis humani).
 Once the emperor realized that he had done nothing good for the subjects on one day, he would call “Friends, I have lost a day” (Amici, diem perdidi!).

-He died on September 13, 81 CE in a family estate in Raete after a short illness, most likely it was fever.
+He died on September 13, 81 CE in a family estate in Raete after a short illness, most likely fever.
 There is also no conjecture that Domitian poisoned him.
 However, there is no evidence.
 He died without completing the sentence: “I have made but one mistake…”.
 He did not reveal what it was.
-Titus co-ruled with the Senate in a very cohesive manner; that is why he received the favorable opinions from Roman historians.
+Titus co-ruled with the Senate in a very cohesive manner; that is why he received favourable opinions from Roman historians.
 Apparently, he also hated blood in the arena and never let injured gladiators be killed in his face.
 He could sing and play the lyre, put together good poems, and he was an amazingly capable stenographer.

 He was recognized as divus.